 For this illustration of the piercing face of a great grey owl, I drew inspiration from Charley Harper's geometric nature depictions.

 When considering color for these illustrations I didn't want to brand them too heavily with Google's signature red, blue, yellow and green palette.
-If someone were in the building, they already knew they were in Google territory – no need to restate it in the wall art.
-Instead, I employed a range of other hues, and occasionally a subtle use of the branded palette as seen in this feather-pattern illustration.
+If someone were in the building, they already knew they were in Google territory – no need to be redundant.
+Instead, I employed a range of other hues along with a subtle use of the Google palette (as seen in this feather-pattern illustration).